jbhayven/SingOut/README.md

 # SingOut

-An wrapper for IO monad that instead of writing sings its output in Solresol, using the Euterpea library for MIDI playback.
+A wrapper for the IO monad that instead of writing sings its output in Solresol, using the Euterpea library for MIDI playback.